 Nunavik is a vast pristine territory of over 500,000 km2 located above the 55th parallel.
-Its name means "great land" in the local dialect of Inuktitut.
-The Torngat Mountains, home of Quebec's highest peak, create a prime habitat for caribou as well as a great challenge for hikers and climbers.
+Its name means “great land” in the Inuit language.
+The Torngat Mountains, home of Quebec’s highest peak, create a prime habitat for caribou as well as a great challenge for hikers and climbers.
 Nunavik is also a dream region for hunters and fishers in search of new experiences and a change of scenery, thanks to many outfitters on the land.

 Consult the